SolidWallOfCode/ts-docs/buffer-writer.en.rst

 formmatted output was made to provide *type* safety.
 The implementation deduces the types of the arguments to be formatted and handles them in a type specific and safe way.

-The formatting style is of the "prefix" or "printf" style - the format is specified first, and then all the arguments.
+The formatting style is of the "prefix" or "printf" style - the format is specified first and then all the arguments.
 This contrasts to the "infix" or "streaming" style where formatting, literals, and argument are intermixed in the order of output.
-There are various arguments for both styles but conversations within the |TS| community indicated a clear preference for the previx style.
+There are various arguments for both styles but conversations within the |TS| community indicated a clear preference for the prefix style.
 Therefore formatted out consists of a format string, containing *formats*, which are replaced during output with the values of arguments to the print function.